Creative & Media

 Music Producer Salary Overview

-The Music Producer is a sought-after profession in the United States with a median annual salary of $68,400.
-Compensation typically ranges from $32,200 for entry-level positions to $138,600 for experienced professionals in high-demand markets.
+The Music Producer is one of the most important roles in the Creative & Media sector of the US economy in 2026.
+With a median annual salary of $68,400, compensation for this position ranges from $32,200 at the entry level to $138,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Music Producer in the US earns between $32,200 and $138,600 per year, with a median of $68,400.